 - *P1,p4 – “Necronomcon” should probably be Necronomicon.

-- P7,p1 – British spelling “realised” should probably be the American spelling “realized.”
+- *P7,p1 – British spelling “realise” should probably be the American spelling “realize.”

 - *P8,p1 – “sattelite” should be satellite.